 On conversion of the schools, the Trust inherited a staff body through the TUPE process.
 The staff body included membership to the Local Government Pension Scheme (LGPS).
 Under the Charities SORP it is necessary to charge projected deficits on the Local Government Pension Scheme, which is provided to support staff, to a restricted fund.
 This results in reducing reserves shown in the total funds of the Trust.
-The valuation of the pension liability at 31 August 2021 is £9,086k (2020: £5,907k).
+The valuation of the pension liability at 31 August 2022 is £1,559k (2021: £9,086k).

-In November 2018 Warren Dell Primary School acting through the Agora Learning Partnership agreed a contract with Hertfordshire County Council to act as the lead school for the provision of specialist primary behaviour services in DSPL Area 9.
+In November 2018 Warren Dell Primary School, acting through the Agora Learning Partnership, agreed a contract with Hertfordshire County Council to act as the lead school for the provision of specialist primary behaviour services in DSPL Area 9.
 This contract took effect from 1 April 2018.

-DSPL (Delivering Special Provision Locally) is a Hertfordshire wide partnership approach to meets the needs of children and young people with special educational needs and/or disabilities (SEND), aged between 0 and 25.
+DSPL (Delivering Special Provision Locally) is a Hertfordshire-wide partnership approach to meet the needs of children and young people with special educational needs and/or disabilities (SEND), aged between 0 and 25.
 As part of the provision, Warren Dell Primary School manages The Acorn Centre, an alternative education provision based on a children's farm in Bushey, for primary aged children who are at risk of exclusion or who have been permanently excluded from schools within the DSPL 9 area of Watford, Three Rivers, Bushey and Radlett.
 Funding for the Acorn Centre is provided directly by Hertfordshire County Council and expenditure is managed by the Headteacher at Warren Dell in conjunction with a board of primary headteachers.

 As Warren Dell Primary School controls the use of the funds provided by Hertfordshire County Council, the Agora Learning Partnership is considered to act as an intermediary agent.
 It has therefore been determined that all income and expenditure relating to the Acorn Centre is recognised within the Statement of Financial Activities.
-Income for the year of £448,958 (2020: £441,727) has been included within income from charitable activities (restricted funds) and £308,803 (2020: £332,383) of costs were incurred.
-An amount of £501,319 has been included within Warren Dell's carried forward reserves at 31 August 2021 (2020: £361,164) which relates to the Acorn Centre.
+Income for the year of £454,751 (2021: £448,958) has been included within income from charitable activities (restricted funds) and £333,325 (2021: £308,803) of costs were incurred.
+An amount of £622,745 has been included within Warren Dell's carried forward reserves at 31 August 2022 (2021: £501,319) which relates to the Acorn Centre.